-Montfort prepares its consolidated condensed interim financial statements ("financial statements") in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.
-The preparation of consolidated financial statements in accordance with IFRS Accounting Standards requires the use of certain critical accounting estimates.
-It also requires that management exercise judgment in applying Montfort's accounting policies.
+Montfort prepares its consolidated condensed interim financial statements ("interim financial statements") in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.
+The preparation of consolidated financial statements in accordance with IFRS Accounting Standards requires the use of certain critical accounting estimates and the exercise of management judgment in applying Montfort's accounting policies.
+Material or new accounting policies are outlined in this note and Montfort's full set of accounting policies can be found in the annual consolidated financial statements for December 31, 2023.